Murder of Hans Herzog: Murder investigation

 17 hours after the murder itself, a 17-year-old secondary school student surrendered himself to the police.
-The student, who later took his final year SPM national examinations while in police custody, confessed that he received a stolen sum of RM1,100 from the Ku sisters, who stole the money from their stepfather, and after this, he and a 18-year-old friend armed themselves with parangs to attack Herzog, allegedly under the instruction of the sisters, and the juvenile also claimed to have swallowed psychotropic pills before and after attacking the businessman.
+The student, who later took his final year SPM national examinations while in police custody, confessed that he received a stolen sum of RM1,100 from the Ku sisters, who stole the money from their stepfather, and after this, he and an 18-year-old friend armed themselves with parangs to attack Herzog, allegedly under the instruction of the sisters, and the juvenile also claimed to have swallowed psychotropic pills before and after attacking the businessman.
 This revelation led to the immediate arrest of the Ku sisters, and further investigations revealed that the sisters were unhappy with their stepfather for allegedly being overtly controlling towards them and mistreating them.
 The juvenile's 18-year-old friend was eventually arrested on 16 November 2003.
 Several other youths were arrested, but they were not indicted in the end.

 On 22 November 2003, Herzog's two stepdaughters Ku Su Yin (aged 14) and Ku Su Kin (aged 16) and two teenage boys – 18-year-old private college student Low Kian Boon and 17-year-old secondary school student Tan Pei Yan – were officially charged with the murder of 59-year-old Hans Herzog.
 Although the names of the stepdaughters and 17-year-old Tan were listed in the official court documents and initial media reports, later media reports were given a gag order to not report further the names of the minors involved.
 Under Malaysian law, any offenders found guilty of murder would face the mandatory death penalty.